microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/Update-MgBetaTeamwork.md

               - `[DataExcutionPolicy <String>]`: DEP Policy defines a set of hardware and software technologies that perform additional checks on memory
               - `[DeviceHealthAttestationStatus <String>]`: The DHA report version.
 (Namespace version)
               - `[EarlyLaunchAntiMalwareDriverProtection <String>]`: ELAM provides protection for the computers in your network when they start up
+              - `[FirmwareProtection <FirmwareProtectionType?>]`: A list of possible Firmware protection type for a device.
+Firmware protection is a set of features that helps to ensure attackers can't get your device to start with untrusted or malicious firmware.
+Firmware protection type is determined by report sent from Microsoft Azure Attestation service.
+Only Windows 11 devices will have values "systemGuardSecureLaunch" or "firmwareAttackSurfaceReduction" or "disabled".
+Windows 10 devices will have value "notApplicable".
               - `[HealthAttestationSupportedStatus <String>]`: This attribute indicates if DHA is supported for the device
               - `[HealthStatusMismatchInfo <String>]`: This attribute appears if DHA-Service detects an integrity issue
               - `[IssuedDateTime <DateTime?>]`: The DateTime when device was evaluated or issued to MDM
               - `[LastUpdateDateTime <String>]`: The Timestamp of the last update.
+              - `[MemoryAccessProtection <AzureAttestationSettingStatus?>]`: A list of possible Azure Attestation states for a device.
+Azure Attestation setting status is determined by report sent from Microsoft Azure Attestation service.
+Only Windows 11 devices will have values "enabled" or "disabled".
+Windows 10 devices will have value "notApplicable".
+              - `[MemoryIntegrityProtection <AzureAttestationSettingStatus?>]`: A list of possible Azure Attestation states for a device.
+Azure Attestation setting status is determined by report sent from Microsoft Azure Attestation service.
+Only Windows 11 devices will have values "enabled" or "disabled".
+Windows 10 devices will have value "notApplicable".
               - `[OperatingSystemKernelDebugging <String>]`: When operatingSystemKernelDebugging is enabled, the device is used in development and testing
               - `[OperatingSystemRevListInfo <String>]`: The Operating System Revision List that was loaded during initial boot on the attested device
               - `[Pcr0 <String>]`: The measurement that is captured in PCR[0]